-A. He will be walked in the mornings and come to school afterwards by school staff who live locally.
+A. He will be walked in the mornings and come to school afterwards.
 The dog will be kept in an office area and will only have planned and supervised contact with children and visitors.
 The dog will be carefully trained over a period and will have unlimited access to water.
 We will work closely with other professionals to ensure the dog's welfare is always carefully considered.